This set of Design of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Materials”.

 Explanation: Henry/m deals with the unit of permeability.
 Weber/m2 deals with the unit of magnetic field.
 Reluctance is the opposite of permeance.

-12. How many classification of magnetic materials are present?
+12. How many classifications of magnetic materials are present?

 Explanation: There are basically 4 properties in magnetic materials and 5 classifications.
 They are diamagnetic, paramagnetic, ferromagnetic, antiferromagnetic, ferrimagnetic.